OmarAlharthi/Predicting-strokes-using-Machine-Learning/README.md

 10) BMI: body mass index
 11) smoking status: "formerly smoked," "never smoked," "smokes," or "Unknown"*
 12) Stroke: 1 if the patient had a stroke or 0 if not

+From the visulaization it is clear that oversampling data is having better predictions scores than original data.

+What can we do furthur?

+May be explore gridsearch and stratified fold implementation could be give better results.